wiseman561/phos-ojala/infra/kubernetes/endpoints.md

-# OjalaHealthcarePlatform Local Deployment Endpoints
+# PhosHealthcarePlatform Local Deployment Endpoints

-After running the deployment script, the following endpoints will be available for accessing the OjalaHealthcarePlatform services:
+After running the deployment script, the following endpoints will be available for accessing the PhosHealthcarePlatform services:

 ## API Endpoints
 - **API Healthcheck**: http://localhost:5000/health